 It is Claude’s passion for music and his heritage, and his untimely demise in 2002 that have inspired Ann and François Mottier to create the Schnabel Music Foundation as a means for sharing the Schnabel musical legacy with the world.

 All members of the Schnabel-Mottier family have been instrumental in the successful establishment of the Schnabel Archives at the Akademie der Künste, Berlin, in 2001.
 This culminated in the inaugural event celebrating the opening of the Archives in September 2001.
 It included an exhibition, the performance of most Schnabel compositions, and a symposium, and coincided with the 50th anniversary of Artur Schnabel’s death.

 Mary Virginia Foreman Le Garrec (1908 – 2012) was closely associated with Artur Schnabel from 1935 until his death in 1951.

-Furthermore, during the 2001 Berlin Artur Schnabel Festival, she financed most of the concerts featuring Artur Schnabel’s compositions performed at the Akademie der KĂĽnste in Berlin.
+Furthermore, she financed most of the concerts featuring Artur Schnabel’s compositions performed during the 2001 51st Berlin Festival at the Akademie der Künste.

 In her ongoing commitment to the promotion of the Schnabel compositions she has embraced the creation of the Schnabel Music Foundation in 2002.
 Mary Virginia Foreman continued to actively take part in the planning of the Schnabel Music Foundation activities, which she also funded to a significant degree.